MicrosoftDocs/well-architected/well-architected/service-guides/azure-stack-hci.md

 >
 >   - Data-at-rest encryption is enabled on data volumes that you create during deployment.
 These data volumes include both infrastructure volumes and workload volumes.
 For more information, see [Manage BitLocker encryption](/azure-stack/hci/manage/manage-bitlocker).
 >
->   - Use [trusted launch for Azure Arc VMs](/azure-stack/hci/manage/trusted-launch-vm-overview) to improve security of Gen 2 VMs, by utilizing OS features of modern operating systems, such as Secure Boot that can use a virtual Trusted Platform Module.
+>   - Use [trusted launch for Azure Arc VMs](/azure-stack/hci/manage/trusted-launch-vm-overview) to improve security of Gen 2 VMs by using OS features of modern operating systems, such as Secure Boot, which can use a virtual Trusted Platform Module.
 >
 > - **Operationalize secret management**.
 Based on your organizational requirements, change the credentials that are associated with the deployment user identity for Azure Stack HCI.
 For more information, see [Manage secrets rotation](/azure-stack/hci/manage/manage-secrets-rotation).
 >